-I’m excited to share the eleventh excerpt which is from Ashley York’s book, Curse of the Healer, Book one in The Derbfine Series.
+I’m excited to share the seventh excerpt from Cathy MacRae’s book, The Highlander’s Welsh Bride.
 At the end of the post, you will see where to go on the following Monday to find out what happens next.

 It was over.
 Prince Llywelyn was dead, his soldiers fleeing before King Edward’s army.
 Carys, a distant cousin to the prince, herself a princess of Wales, had picked up arms alongside her husband more than a year ago.
 Now homeless, her husband buried beneath the good Welsh soil, she seeks shelter in the north, far from the reach of Longshanks’s men.
 Carys and Wales would never be the same again.